kwanwan/WorkBetter/OKEsetup.md

   - **Security List Name:** `oke-workers`
   - **Security List Name:** `oke-loadbalancers`

 There are two types of rules, Ingress and Egress, for both Workers and Load Balancer security lists.
-There 12 rules in total for the Worker Node Subnet and two rules in total for the Load Balancer Subnet.
+There are 12 rules in total for the Worker Node Subnet and two rules in total for the Load Balancer Subnet.

 Let's create the security lists and rules.